-If you're new to Twitter, or to Twitter sweepstakes, you might be wondering what a "retweet" is.
-Like a lot of Twitter jargon, it's a strange-sounding term that may be confusing at first.
-But don't worry, soon you'll be using it like a pro.

-Amended wording | If you're new to Twitter, or to Twitter sweepstakes, you might be wondering what a "retweet" is.
+If you're new to Twitter in general, or to Twitter sweepstakes specifically, you might be wondering what a "retweet" is.
 Like a lot of Twitter jargon, it's a strange-sounding term that may be confusing at first.
 But don't worry, soon you'll be using it like a pro.